woodenworks/project-kraken/magic-items/Arcanichal Curiosity.md

 | 5 |   |
 | 6 |   |

-Once per day, a creature may attempt a DC 23 Arcana(Intelligence) check to discern how to correctly operate the device.
-On a success, that creature may select which effect occurs whenever they activate the device from then on, and gain the secondary effect from the table.
+Once per day, you may attempt a DC 25 Intelligence(Arcana) check to discern how to correctly operate the device.
+On a success, you may select which effect occurs whenever you activate the device from then on, and gain the secondary effect from the table.